davidcarslaw/polarplotr/README.md

 # **polarplotr**

-Functions to plot bivariate polar plots. **polarplotr** uses [openair](https://github.com/davidcarslaw/openair) functions but they have been enhanced to do consider pair-wise statistics to compare two pollutants through correlation and regression.
+Functions to plot bivariate polar plots for air pollution data analysis. **polarplotr** uses [openair](https://github.com/davidcarslaw/openair) functions but they have been enhanced to do consider pair-wise statistics to compare two pollutants through correlation and regression.

-A publication is to come and more information can be found [here](http://davidcarslaw.github.io/polarplotr/docs/).
+An accompanying publication outlining the package developments can be found [here](http://www.sciencedirect.com/science/article/pii/S1352231016307166).
+The package documentation is in development and can be found [here](http://davidcarslaw.github.io/polarplotr/docs/).

 ## Installation

-The development version:
+**polarplotr** has not been released on CRAN yet, therefore the development version must be installed.
+The best way to do this is to install the **devtools** package and use the `install_github` function.
+However, if you are using a Windows system, [Rtools](https://cran.r-project.org/bin/windows/Rtools/) needs to be installed before installation of **devtools** is attempted.
+For macOS and Linux systems, this step is not needed and to install **polarplotr**, do this:

 ```
+# If needed, install Rtools

+# If needed, install devtools
+install.packages("devtools")

-# Install
+# Install development version of polarplotr
 devtools::install_github("davidcarslaw/polarplotr")
 ```